 Press mixture onto bottom of 9-inch-diameter removable-bottom cheesecake pan with

 Bake crust about 10-12 minutes.
 Cool completely.
 Reduce oven temperature to 325°F.

 Stack 3 large sheets of foil on work surface.
-Place same cake pan in center.
-Gather foil snugly around pan bottom and up sides to waterproof.
+Put cheescake pan in center.
+Gather foil around pan bottom and up sides (to waterproof it)